AeosAion/witnuino/README.md

 - Squares

-### witnuino.ino  Instantiates everything, sets up levels and updates on every loop.
+**witnuino.ino** instantiates everything, sets up levels and updates on every loop.

-### DataHandler.h  Handles communication with SD-card and reads data from .txt files.
+**DataHandler.h** handles communication with SD-card and reads data from .txt files.

-### Draw.h
-Handles the communication with the TFT display and draws on it.
+**Draw.h** handles the communication with the TFT display and draws on it.
 Also holds some functions for specific drawing, like lines from a grid-coordinate to another.

-### Grid.h
-Creates an array of puzzle elements at their respective grid-coordinates.
+**Grid.h** creates an array of puzzle elements at their respective grid-coordinates.

-### Globals.h
-Wait, wait, wait...
+**Globals.h** wait, wait, wait...
 Its just some #define definitions that every class can include if neccessary.
 Maybe this is still not a nice style to do this?

-### Input.h
-Handles the communication with the touchscreen and holds the user touch position.
+**Input.h** handles the communication with the touchscreen and holds the user touch position.

-### Snake.h
-The snake / path the user can interact with and draw.
+**Snake.h** the snake / path the user can interact with and draw.

-### Solver.h
-Validates the solution that was input and gathers invalid elements if there are any.
+**Solver.h** validates the solution that was input and gathers invalid elements if there are any.